rikardoroa/azure_aws_docker_container/readme.md

 * previous installation of Docker Desktop (Recent Version)
 * previous installation of rabbitmq
 * previous Knowlegde of Python programming and docker main configuration
+* Do not alter requiremets.txt
+* if you share you keys you will compromise your aws and azure accounts.

 ## steps for executing this script: